Foreign relations of Nepal: France

 Nepal and the French Republic entered into diplomatic relations on 20 April 1949.
 Bilateral economic cooperation programme commenced in February 1981 when the two countries signed the First Protocol amounting to French Franc 50 million loan which was converted into debt in 1989.
 Food aid and the counterpart funds that it generated have been the main form of aid since 1991.
 Main areas of cooperation are national seismologic network, petroleum exploration, restructuring of Water Supply Corporation, the Kavre Integrated Project and Gulmi and Arghakhanchi Rural Development Project, rehabilitation of airports, 'food for work', and others.

 Nepal and France have signed an agreement concerning Reciprocal Promotion and Protection of Investment in 1983.
 The major areas of French investment are hotels, restaurants, medicine, aluminium windows and doors, vehicle body building sectors.
 Alcatelhad became the leading supplier of the Nepal Telecommunication Corporation, with 200,000 lines installed, and fibre optic cables.
 Cegelec secured a 24 million dollars contract in respect of the construction of Kali Gandaki hydroelectric project.

 The Government of Nepal awarded a contract to Oberthur Technologies of France in 2010, for printing, supply, and delivery of Machine Readable Passports.
 A significant number of French tourists (24,097 in 2014, 16, 405 in 2015, and, 20,863 in 2016) arrive in Nepal from France each year.

 India

-From 23 September 2015 to February 2016, India imposed an unofficial blockade on Nepal in protest against amendments to Nepal's constitution.
+There are two types of bilateral relations between the nations of India and Nepal.
+They are traditional and official.
+The traditional bilateral relation between the two nations is associated with the livelihood and familial relationship between the people of these two nations.
+This relationship is colloquially known as Roti-Beti ka Rishta.
+The official bilateral relation between the two nations refers to the relationship between the two central governments in these countries.
+It is guided by the Treaty of Peace and Friendship 1950 between India and Nepal.
+From 23 September 2015 to February 2016, the borderblockade on Nepal was imposed by the enthic Madheshi people of Nepal, in protest against amendments to Nepal's constitution but the Government of Nepal speculatively blamed India in this regard.